 Neel Grover is the founder and CEO of Indi.com, Chairman of the Board Bluefly.com and The SWI Group, and the former CEO of Rakuten.com and Buy.com.
 Talented and seasoned e-commerce, mobile and social media entrepreneur and executive, Grover brings a highly relevant skill set to the ITA Board.
 Grover attended UC Irvine, where he was captain of the men’s tennis team.
 He received his J.D. from the University of San Diego Law School.
 Grover was Captain of the 2013 US National Men’s 40s National Team and participated in the World Championships in Turkey.
 A talented competitive tennis player, Grover has won several national championships.

-Shaheen Ladhani manages portfolios for private clients as well as for several nonprofits and foundations.
+Shaheen Ladhani has spent the last 13 years at Goldman Sachs where he manages investment portfolios for private clients as well as for several nonprofits and foundations.
 He previously served as director of alumni, corporate and foundation relations at Rice University’s Jones Graduate School of Business.
-Ladhani enjoyed an eight-year tenure as assistant men’s tennis coach at Rice where he was named 2004 ITA National Assistant Coach of the Year.
-Ladhani had a stint coaching several tennis players on the pro tour, while simultaneously serving as a sport psychology consultant for athletes in a variety of team and individual sports.
-He served as chair of the Investment Committee for The Center for Adults With Disabilities in Houston.
-Ladhani earned an undergraduate degree in psychology and managerial studies from Rice University while competing on the men’s tennis team before earning a master’s degree in sport psychology and an MBA from Rice University.
+Prior to that, Shaheen enjoyed an eight-year tenure as assistant men’s tennis coach at Rice where he was named 2004 ITA National Assistant Coach of the Year.
+He also had a stint coaching several tennis players on the pro tour, while simultaneously serving as a sport psychology consultant for athletes in a variety of team and individual sports.
+Shaheen currently serves as chair of the Investment Committee for The Center for Adults With Disabilities in Houston.
+He earned an undergraduate degree in psychology and managerial studies from Rice University while competing on the men’s tennis team before earning a master’s degree in sport psychology and an MBA from Rice University.